 Last night, UFC Tonight gave the report from Anderson’s management on who his next opponent should be (Transcribed by MMA Mania):

 He thinks he needs at least three more impressive wins in the UFC.
 He said that 85 percent of UFC fans don’t even know who Hector Lombard is, who is of course making his Octagon debut on Saturday night.

 As for Chris Weidman, he said, ‘Well, there’s another great unknown fighter.’
 He doesn’t see those match ups as being money making pay-per-view events.

-He did mention Luke Rockhold, who is the Anderson Silva camp not too excited about the options out there.middleweight champion.
-Alas, Rockhold is contractually tied to Strikeforce, so that fight's not happening.
-We'll have to wait and see, but right now, the
+He did mention Luke Rockhold, who is the Strikeforce middleweight champion.
+Alas, Rockhold is contractually tied to Strikeforce, so that fight’s not happening.
+We’ll have to wait and see, but right now, the Anderson Silva camp not too excited about the options out there.

 That’s right, Anderson Silva wants a champion versus champion super fight with Luke Rockhold.
 Rockhold just decisioned Tim Kennedy in the second defense of his title this past Saturday.
 Rockhold is also completely bound to Strikeforce with a negligible chance of fighting in the Octagon in the foreseeable future.
 For his part, however, Luke did accept the challenge today.

 For those who thought Silva had finally figured out how to sell a fight in the week leading up to his bout with Chael Sonnen, this completely shatters the notion.
 Of all the options open to Anderson, from incredible to great to predictable, he chooses the one that can’t happen and no one asked for.